 NBA stardom and the triple-double season

 The Big O had a 14-year career in the NBA, beginning with the 1960-61 Cincinnati Royals, who made him their territorial draft pick.
-Moving from forward back to his natural position at guard, Robertson put up unparalleled numbers as a rookie and earned Rookie of the Year honors as well as the first of three NBA All-Star game Most Valuable Player awards (the others came in 1964 and 1969).
+Moving from forward back to his natural position at guard, Robertson put up eye-opening numbers as a rookie and earned Rookie of the Year honors as well as the first of three NBA All-Star game Most Valuable Player awards (the others were in 1964 and 1969).
 Beginning with his rookie season, he was named an All-Star for 12 straight years.
-In 1964 he won Most Valuable Player honors, becoming only the second guard to do so.
+In 1964 he won NBA Most Valuable Player honors, becoming only the second guard to do so.

-He led the Royals to the playoffs in six of his ten seasons, from 1963 through 1968, but the Royals, even with a high-scoring lineup, could never get past the Boston Celtics for the Eastern Division title, thanks in part to some head-shaking personnel decisions by the team's front office.
-In 1963 they took the Celts to seven games, including a finale in which Sam Jones (47 points) and The Big O (43 points) combined for a playoff scoring record that still stands.
-In 1964, they were the only team to win a regular season series from the Celtics but fell to Boston in 5 games in the Eastern Division finals.
+He led the Royals to the playoffs in six of his ten seasons, from 1962 through 1967, but even with their high-scoring lineup, the Royals could never get past the Boston Celtics for the Eastern Division title, thanks in part to some head-shaking personnel decisions by the team's front office.
+In 1963 they took the Celts to seven games, including a finale in which Sam Jones (47 points) and The Big O (43 points) combined for a regulation playoff game scoring record that still stands.
+In 1964, the Royals were the only team to win a regular season series from the Celtics, but fell to Boston in 5 games in the Eastern Division finals.

 A championship at last

 The 1970-71 Bucks were one of most dominant teams in NBA history with a then-record 20 game win streak and a then-record 66 wins in 82 games.
-They led the league in scoring and were the first team to shoot better than 50% from the floor for an entire season.
-Then they went 12-2 in three playoff rounds, including a four-game sweep of the Baltimore Bullets in the finals.
+They led the league in scoring and were the first team to shoot better than 50% from the floor for the season, or to lead the league in both offensive and defensive efficiency.
+The Bucks were 12-2 in three playoff rounds, sweeping the Baltimore Bullets in four games in the finals.
 In game four, The Big O led all scorers with 30 points.
-At last he had his championship ring, and the Bucks — then just in their third season -- became the earliest expansion team in any professional sport to win a championship.
+At last he had a championship ring, and the Bucks — then just in their third season — became the earliest expansion team in any professional sport to win a championship.

-In the next two seasons, the Bucks were eliminated from the playoffs earlier, but in 1974 they took the Celtics to seven games in the finals -- including a double-OT win in the 6th game, considered an NBA classic -- after which The Big O brought his pro career to an end.
+In the next two seasons, the Bucks were eliminated from the playoffs earlier, but in 1974 they took the Celtics to seven games in the finals — including a double-OT win in the 6th game, considered an NBA classic — after which The Big O brought his pro career to an end.

 Records and retirement

 Since his retirement, The Big O has been active as an entrepreneur, broadcaster and author, and also served briefly during the summer of 2004 as interim head basketball coach at University of Cincinnati.
 (Since the implementation of the Oscar Robertson Rule in 1976, he has been frozen out of NBA coaching and general management positions.)
 He and his wife Yvonne, who he wed in 1960, reside in Cincinnati and have three daughters, Shana, Tia and Mari.
-He serves as President of OR Solutions and Orchem, Inc., Fairfield, OH; and as general partner in Oscar Robertson Media Ventures, El Cerrito, CA.
+He serves as President of OR Solutions and Orchem, Inc., Cincinnati, and as general partner in Oscar Robertson Media Ventures, El Cerrito, CA.

-Last Updated 02/26/14
+Last Updated 02/20/17